readthedocs/readthedocs.org/docs/pull-requests.rst

    Privacy levels are only supported on :doc:`/commercial/index`.

-All docs built from a pull/merge requests are private by default.
+All docs built from a pull requests are private by default.
 Currently, this can't be changed, but we are planning to support this.

 Limitations
 -----------

-- Auto-builds for pull/merge requests have
-  :doc:`the same limitations as regular documentation builds </builds>`.
+- Builds from pull requests have the same memory and time limitations :doc:`as regular builds </builds>`.
 - Only available for GitHub and GitLab.
 - Additional formats like PDF and Epub aren't built to produce results quicker.
 - Searches will default to the default experience for your tool.
   This is a feature we plan to add, but don't want to overwhelm our search indexes used in production.
-- The built documentation is kept for 90 days after the pull/merge request has been closed or merged.
+- The built documentation is kept for 90 days after the pull request has been closed or merged.

 Troubleshooting
 ---------------